|country of origin:

 Not too far from Woob 1194 in sound and style is the wonderful Mama 6, the first of two albums which Frankland recorded around this time as one half of the duo Journeyman for UK beats label Ninja Tune.
 While it doesn't quite match the first Woob album for surrealism or weird narrative power, there's plenty to like in its warm funk basslines, crystalline arpeggios and the familiar enveloping clouds of synthetic chords and strings.
 The grooves are derived from dub or early house, sometimes both appearing in the one track as the composer explores a single theme using markedly different tempos.
 The album's highlight is the stunningly beautiful melodic epic "Latneiro (Woob's Sunrise dub)", one of his very best creations.

-Meanwhile, the following year's Woob 2 takes another surreal journey but is markedly different from the debut.
+Meanwhile, the following year's Woob 4495 takes another surreal journey but this second album is markedly different from the debut.
 This time it's though some deep, dark tropical jungle teeming with life, an aural travelogue filled simultaneously with visions of beauty and lurking, unseen menace.
 Once again, Franklin's mix of electronics and live instrumentation is quietly dazzling - drums, bass, electric guitar - and here he adds further to his palette with some smart touches of flute and piano.
 There’s less melody and harmonies and more thumping, dubby grooves than on the first album, though the 25-minute “Depart” drops the beats to a whisper and opts for a dreamy, disorientating flight through some mountainous inner landscape.

 Departure and return

 After the 1990's Paul Frankland largely disappeared from view before suddenly reemerging in 2010 under several different pseudonyms and with a new Woob album Repurpose.